Discovery Through Research

 Our Areas of Research

 The IDL analyzes building data and examines what impacts design, construction, and operation have on energy use and greenhouse gas emissions.
+The following are example projects and activities:

 NEEA BetterBricks Energy Efficient Technologies